broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 To see details about input requirements, see [Run Your Own Samples](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).
 Example GVCF and index files in the Data tab of this workspace are hosted in a public Google bucket and links are provided in the sample data table.

-While the GVS has been tested with TBD single sample exome GVCF files as input, only datasets of up to TBD exomes are being used for beta testing.
+While the GVS has been tested with almost 190,000 single sample exome GVCF files as input, only datasets of up to 100,000 exomes are being used for beta testing.

 Note that, by default, the Exomes Beta workflow uses the Blended Genomes Interval List: `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list` for its calling regions.